 The camel trek is about an hour, with a break in the heart of the desert in order to witness the sunset.
 If you prefer to walk, then you can walk alongside our camel caravan, but bear in mind that walking in the sand can be tiring.

 Whether you choose to embrace the adventure of a camel ride or opt for the convenience of a 4×4 transfer, the choice is yours.
 Erg Chebbi’s enchanting desert camp awaits, promising an unforgettable getaway amidst the breathtaking dunes.

 Wi-Fi availability in the desert camps can vary depending on the specific camp you choose.
 Some desert camps may offer Wi-Fi access to their guests, while others may not have this facility available.

 My friends and I had a blast during our One week in Morocco and also were able to see almost all the essential highlights this country has to offer: an awesome desert camp night singing and dancing under the stars, a relaxing walk around in the blue city Chefchaouen, a glimpse of the Marrakesh palace and also Jardin Majorelle, … etc.

-Our accommodations were also very lovely and full of characters.
+Our accommodation was also very lovely and full of characters.
 Moreover, we get to experience the local culture further via their beautiful decorations and meals.
-Furthermore, Our driver, Ali, is very friendly and professional.
+Furthermore, our driver, Lahcen, is very friendly and professional.
 He brought more fun to our memorable trip.

-It was absolutely 100% an amazing 1 week in morocco.
+It was absolutely 100% an amazing 1 week in Morocco.
 We had the most incredible tour English-speaking driver, totally top-notch.
 In addition to that, MTT agency, the entire group from start to finish was outstanding, spot on with every detail.
-Also, extremely polite and professional guide!
-It’s a long way to travel, but Ibrahim made this morocco 7 days itinerary super nice.
+Also, an extremely polite and professional guide!
+It’s a long way to travel, but Ibrahim made this Morocco 7 days itinerary super nice.
 Overall, thank you so much for the great service – We definitely recommend this tour to everyone.